Man Turns His Farm Into A Shelter For All Kinds Of Animals And It’s Wonderfully Chaotic

 Take a break from work!
 Play with us

 “My daily life on the farm: I wake up early.
 I walk my dogs to the forest.
-I have a truck and I drive them to some quiet areas in the forest near my village where they run and play in the forest and then we come back home.
-I feed and cater my horse and play music to her.
-She loves it when I play to her with my saxophone.
-Then I feed my seagull friends and the cats.
-I finish with the geese, they get to eat the last."
+I have a truck, and I drive them to some quiet areas in the forest near my village where they can run and play.
+Then we come back home.
+I feed and care for my horse and play music for her.
+She loves it when I play for her with my saxophone.
+After that, I feed my seagull friends and the cats.
+I finish with the geese; they get to eat last.”

 Rooster is there to protect the farm